 Royal oxford cloth is not at all similar to pinpoint oxford or oxford cloth.
 Royal oxford cloth is a dressy fabric with a distinctive shine and texture which has a more prominent weave than broadcloth or pinpoint fabric.

 14. Khadi fabric:

-Khadi is a familiar term used to a wide variety of fabrics that are hand spun and hand woven.
-Khadi is produced by using mainly one cotton fibre, blended of two or more fibres.
+Khadi is a familiar term used in a wide variety of fabrics that are hand-spun and handwoven.
+Khadi is produced by using mainly one cotton fiber, blended of two or more fibers.

 15. Herringbone fabric:

 Herringbone fabric name comes from its resemblance to the bones of a herring fish.
 This kind of fabric is essentially a twill that is mirrored when woven to create the sort of chevron, “V-shaped” look.